xiokka/fering/README.md

 Each user has a next.html and previous.html file, which redirect to the next and previous users.

-To be redirected to the next user of $USERNAME:
+To be redirected to the user next to $USERNAME:

 public/users/$USERNAME/next.html

-To be redirected to the previous user of $USERNAME: public/users/$USERNAME/previous.html
+To be redirected to the user previous to $USERNAME:

+public/users/$USERNAME/previous.html

 where $USERNAME is a specific member of the webring.